Australian archbishop steps down after cover-up conviction

 An Australian inquiry into child abuse recommended in December that the Catholic Church lift its demand of celibacy from clergy and that priests be prosecuted for failing to report evidence of pedophilia heard in the confessional.

-An altar boy testified at Wilson's trial that in the mid-1970s the then-priest had refused to believe the boy's allegations of abuse made in the confessional.
+An altar boy testified at Wilson's trial that in the mid-1970s, the then-priest refused to believe the boy's allegations of abuse made in the confessional.

 The report heard testimony from more than 8,000 survivors of child sex abuse.
 Of those who were abused in religious institutions, 62 percent were Catholics.